Police used shields to rescue baby during Phoenix standoff

 Federal court records showed Jones had a criminal history dating back to at least 2007, including convictions in Oklahoma for using a firearm during a drug trafficking crime and possessing a firearm after a felony conviction and in Arizona for conspiring to transport, for profit, people who were in the country illegally.

-The woman died at a hospital after being found critically wounded in the home.
-Her name wasn’t released.

-It wasn’t known whether Jones killed himself or died from shots fired by police.
-Sgt.
-Andy Williams, a police spokesperson, said Saturday no updates were available.
+Still unknown was whether Jones killed himself or died from shots fired by police.

 Police went to the home in response to a 911 call reporting the shooting of a woman.